5 sen note

 The 5 sen note (五銭紙幣) was a denomination of Japanese yen that was issued nonconsecutively from 1944 to 1948 in paper form.
-Five sen notes were worth one-twentieth of a yen making them the lowest subsidiary yen banknote ever made.
-These notes are broken up into two types which were issued before and after World War II.
+Five sen notes were worth one-twentieth of a yen, making them the lowest subsidiary yen banknote ever made.
+These notes were broken up into two types, which were issued before and after World War II.
 Those issued before the war filled a void left when 5 sen coin production became difficult.
 The second and final issue came after the war when the Japanese government tried unsuccessfully to curb inflation.
 Neither of these notes are currently legal tender as the "sen" was abolished in 1953 when the yen system was modified to exclude the old fractional currency.
 These banknotes are now easily collectable and affordable as they were issued in large amounts.

 History

 Five sen notes were first issued towards the end of World War II as supplies had run out to produce more five sen coins.
-When the Second Sino-Japanese War broke out in 1937 five sen coins were made from a pure nickel alloy.
+When the Second Sino-Japanese War broke out in 1937, five sen coins were made from a pure nickel alloy.
 The alloy for the coins was soon changed to Aluminium bronze, then to Aluminium, and eventually to tin as precious metals were needed for military supplies.
 Five sen coins made out of tin were first produced in March 1944, but there was only a limited supply of tin available to strike the coins.
-As the Second Sino-Japanese War became part of World War II Japan was losing territory to the allied forces.
+As the Second Sino-Japanese War became part of World War II, Japan was losing territory to the allied forces.
 Although the Japanese could obtain the alloy from their still occupied Southwest Asian colonies, allied air superiority and control over the seas made the transport of tin difficult.
 Five sen notes were thus first issued on November 1, 1944 with a design featuring Kusunoki Masashige on the front.
 The depiction of this Kamakura period samurai led to the first series being known as "Masashige notes".
-The design on the back has the Government Seal of Japan also known as the "Paulownia Seals" after the Paulownia flower.
+The design on the back has the Government Seal of Japan, also known as the "Paulownia Seals", after the Paulownia flower.
 These notes were issued in large amounts due to rising inflation.